ericholscher/ericholscher.com/site/blog/drafts/code-is-self-documenting.rst

 * I don't need to explain anything else because now it's obvious how this program works

 **Code comments document the why, not the how.**
-They are import to transfer knowledge to both people reading the code or developers working on the code.
+They are important to transfer knowledge to both people reading the code or developers working on the code.

 Some common uses of comments: